IntuitDeveloper/intuit-api-docs/index.md

 ## Get Started

-The below tracks can help you get started using Intuit's Ecosystem API, depending on your starting preferences.
+The below tracks can help you get started using Intuit's Ecosystem API:

-Learn the about QuickBooks API frameworks
-Set up and start developing
-Build apps around specific use cases

 - [Set up and start developing](./docs/getting-started)
 - [Learn about about GraphQL](./docs/graphql-concepts)
 - [Build apps around specific use cases](./docs/use-cases)

-_Note: Intuit Ecosystep API is in alpha and by invite-only for Intuit partners._
+_Note_: Intuit Ecosystep API is in alpha and by invite-only for Intuit partners.